Examples

 The Role of <header> in Semantic Layout

-element represents introductory content or a set of navigational links.
-It typically contains logo, title, navigation links, or other introductory information.
+The <header> element represents the introductory content or a set of navigational links.
+It typically contains the site's logo, title, navigation links, or any other introductory content.

-element is used to encapsulate the main content of the document.
-It should contain content unique to the page and not repeated across other pages, such as articles or main blog posts.
+The <main> element is used to encapsulate the dominant content of the <body> of a document.
+This content should be unique to the document and not include any content that is repeated across documents such as sidebars, navigation links, or footers.

 Conclusion